About the Life! program

 Check your eligibility

-You can check whether you may be eligible for the Life! program by doing our free online test.
+You can check whether you are eligible for the Life! program by doing our free online test.

-You may be eligible for the Life! program if you are 18 years or over and;
+You may be eligible for the Life! program if you are 18 years or over and have a;

-- have a score of 12 or higher on the test and
+- score of 12 or higher on the test

-- Body Mass Index score of 25 or higher (or 23 if you self-identify as being of Asian background*)
+- Body Mass Index score of 25 or higher (or 23 if you are of Asian background*)